 Although Marvin Windows is one of the better manufacturers, see the poorly styled window sash replacements available.
 The following are all wood replacement window sashes.

-One more note – notice below the sashes are proud windows.
+One more note – notice they are proud windows.

 Window Sashes with Window Grids Between Glass